-Overview The ConstraintExp portion of a constraint is a sequence of EventType data structures identifying which event types are to be filtered.
+Overview In This Section The ConstraintExp portion of a constraint is a sequence of EventType data structures identifying which event types are to be filtered.
 Any event type not specified in a filter's ConstraintExp will be evaluated to false by the filter.
-In This Section The following topics are discussed in this section: Filtering for a Single Event Type page 111 Applying a Constraint to All Events page 112 Using Wildcards page 113 Filtering for a Single Event Type Example 43 sets up a constraint expression that evaluates to true for all sports news events reporting on baseball results and whose priority is set to less than 100.Example 38: Using the Filtering Constraint Language // C++ CosNotification::EventTypeSeq event_types(1); event_types.length(1); CosNotifyFilter::ConstraintExpSeq constraints(1); constraints.length(1); event_types[0].domain_name = CORBA::string_dup("Spon event_types[0].type_name = CORBA::string_dup("Baseba constraints[0].event_types = event_types; constraints[0].constraint_expr = CORBA::string_dup("(\$Priority &lt; 100)"); Applying a Constraint to All Events A constraint can set its EventTypeSeq to indicate that the co expression applies to all events, in several ways: nstraint
+The following topics are discussed in this section: Filtering for a Single Event TypeApplying a Constraint to All EventsUsing Wildcards page 94 page 94 page 95 Filtering for a Single Event Type ering for a Single Event TypeExample 22 sets up a constraint expression that evaluates to true for all spo news events reporting on baseball results and whose priority is set to less tha 100.Example 22: Using the Filtering Constraint Language // C++ CosNotification::EventTypeSeq event_types(1); event_types.length(1); CosNotifyFilter::ConstraintExpSeq constraints(1); constraints.length(1); event_types[0].domain_name = CORBA::string_dup("Spot event_types[0].type_name = CORBA::string_dup("Baseba constraints[0].event_types = event_types; constraints[0].constraint_expr = CORBA::string_dup("(\$Priority &lt; 100)"); Applying a Constraint to All Events A constraint can set its EventTypeSeq to indicate that the constraint applies to all events, in several ways: raint expression